 Mistakes I make in following my own rules create error-driven compositions that feel fundamentally human.
 They're messy; they're fragmented; they're thoughts running over thoughts.
 My attempts to repair these missteps become a literal "paper trail," a permanent record of my actions.
-The small scale of the pieces encourages an intimate connection, inviting you to come closer and see how they were made.
-An algorithm would never.

 Scraps from 110lb cardstock.